Best cars for older drivers

 As well as sophisticated airbags and seatbelts, many cars now include cruise control technology, which automatically adjusts the car’s speed according to speed limits or the distance between the vehicle in front and can also assist with lane control on motorways – all of which can help minimise the likelihood of accidents occurring.

-Some of the safest cars tested in 2021 include:
+Some of the safest cars in 2025 include:

 Assistance features